Stability conditions, cluster varieties, and Riemann-Hilbert problems from surfaces: Introduction

 of degree $2^{|\mathbb{P}|}$ over this manifold of projective structures.

-In Section~\ref{sec:RelatingTheModuliSpaces}, we prove that there is an open embedding $\mathscr{Q}(\mathbb{S},\mathbb{M})\hookrightarrow\mathscr{P}(\mathbb{S},\mathbb{M})$ defined similarly to~\eqref{eqn:identificationholomorphic}.
+In Section~\ref{sec:RelatingTheModuliSpaces}, we use uniformization to prove that there is a non-holomorphic open embedding $\mathscr{Q}(\mathbb{S},\mathbb{M})\hookrightarrow\mathscr{P}(\mathbb{S},\mathbb{M})$ analogous to the homeomorphism~\eqref{eqn:identificationholomorphic}.
 It is an embedding rather than a homeomorphism because our quadratic differentials are assumed to have simple zeros.
 There is a canonical lift to an open embedding

 of the covering spaces.

 The main result of~\cite{AllegrettiBridgeland} was the construction of a natural map taking a meromorphic projective structure to its monodromy.
 In the case of meromorphic projective structures, the monodromy is most naturally viewed as a framed rather than ordinary local system.
 A framed $G$-local system on a marked bordered surface $(\mathbb{S},\mathbb{M})$ was defined in~\cite{FockGoncharov1} as a $G$-local system $\mathcal{G}$ on the punctured surface $\mathbb{S}\setminus\mathbb{P}$ together with a flat section of the associated $\mathbb{P}^1$-bundle $\mathcal{L}=\mathcal{G}\times_G\mathbb{P}^1$ near each of the marked points.
 There is a moduli stack $\mathscr{X}(\mathbb{S},\mathbb{M})$ parametrizing framed $G$-local systems on~$(\mathbb{S},\mathbb{M})$.
 It contains an open substack $\mathscr{X}^*(\mathbb{S},\mathbb{M})$ which we can view as a non-Hausdorff manifold.
 If the surface~$\mathbb{S}$ has genus zero, let us assume that $|\mathbb{M}|\geq3$.
 Then the main result of~\cite{AllegrettiBridgeland} gives a mapping class group equivariant holomorphic map